 The package itself shall present solely in English to the User

-The Supplier shall provide a complete manual and technical specifications in the English language, in electronic form for sharing amongst users and printing as required.
+The Supplier shall provide a complete manual and technical specifications as well as tutorials (step by step implemented case studies) in the English language, in electronic form for sharing amongst users and printing as required.

+The supplier shall provide all electronic input and executive (exe.) files for case studies.

+The supplier shall provide qualification certificate for trained users.

 Support

 The Package to be supplied with a comprehensive warranty, valid for one year from date of installation.

+Supplier to provide remote support for the user in installing the package, along with ongoing troubleshooting for a period of one year from first installation.

-Supplier to provide all Updates free of charge, and maintain support for this configuration for a minimum of ten years.
+Supplier to provide all Updates free of charge, and maintain support for this configuration including any ambiguity and questions of users for a minimum of ten years.

 Supplier to provide relevant Upgrades free of charge within the first year from start of use.